Step 2: What’s My Homeschooling Style?

 Click on the picture to get the free Homeschool Plan packet.

-When I started homeschooling it seemed like everyone I spoke with and every book I read talked about homeschooling styles.
+When we, Karen and Michelle, each started homeschooling it seemed like everyone we spoke with and every book we read talked about homeschooling styles.
 Everyone wants to know what “style” of homeschooler you are.
-Well, I wasn’t sure what style I was until I tried each one on for a bit.
-Here are a few that you might “try on” as you begin your homeschool journey.
+Well, we weren’t sure what style we were until we tried each one on for a bit.
+Like most other homeschoolers we found we were eclectic, taking the parts of each style that we liked best and melding them together.

 As you read about each homeschooling style, take notes on the Homeschooling Style page.
 Check the boxes that ring true for you.
 At the bottom, articulate what your style is, remembering that most people are actually eclectic (a combination of several styles).
 Remember, this is just for you.
 Writing it out isn’t a commitment.
 It’s just an exercise to help you think about what’s important to you.